michellemonteverde2317-ui/blockchain-based-fair-trade-certification/README.md

-# Blockchain-Based Fair Trade Certification Platform
+me.# Blockchain-Based Fair Trade Certification Platform

 A decentralized platform for verifying and promoting fair trade practices in global supply chains with transparent producer compensation and ethical sourcing verification.